What is the Audio &

 Is this degree accredited?

 accredited by the National Association of Schools of Music.

 just one class without taking the entire program?

-Non-MRT students may only register for classes with permission of the director, given current enrollment conditions at the time.
+students may register for certain classes with permission of the program

 Can I transfer in from

 implications involved.
 Depending on your particular studies, it usually will

 take at least three additional years at LVC.
 Any previous recording coursework